mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 ## Methods

+The experiment compares development of fouling communities (sessile invertebrates) on PVC panels that are either exposed or protected from predators (mainly fishes) using cages.
+The PVC panels are deployed from (preferably floating) docks, providing a simple and standardized substratum for colonization of marine organisms.

+The experiment is described in detail in the accompanying instructional video an downloadable protocols documents listed above.

 ### Experimental design

-At each location, partners will deploy 8 replicate units each of 4 treatments (32 panels total):
+At each location, partners will deploy 8 replicate panel units for each of 4 treatments (32 panels total):
 1. Control (open-panel, exposed to predators)
 2. Caged panel (protected from predators)
-3. Cage-control (half cage over panel, exposed to predators but also any artifacts of caging)
+3. Cage-control (half cage over panel, exposed to predators but experiences any artifacts of caging)
 4. Exposed caged panel (caged during experiment, then exposed at the end to observe predator feeding)

-### Materials and Supplies
-We will provide essentially all materials needed for the experimental units.
-Partners will need to provide 20 cored bricks (as weight), a hammer, camera, salinity probe/YSI, weighing scale and basic field stationery.
-We use PVC settling plates as passive collectors for colonization of organisms, providing a simple, standardized assessment of key species and benthic community assembly.
-The experiment uses predator-exclusion cages to test how predation affects communities, and how these effects change across global gradients of temperature and other environmental drivers.

-### Site selection
-The experimental units are designed to be deployed by line into the water from a marina or other area with floating pontoons/docks, which are ideally wooden-sided (to attach the cages with nails) and not too high (a few meters or less) above the water.
+The experimental units are designed to be deployed on a rope hanging in the water from a marina or other area with floating pontoons/docks.
+These should ideally have wooden sides to attach the cages with nails, and not be too high (<2 meters) above the water.
 Sites should be at least 2m deep at low tide and marine, with minimal fresh-water influence (>25ppt).
 A cumulative dock length of about 80m, from one or multiple sections (or sides), is ideal.
 While we seek to use floating docks, we realize that these may not be available at all sites.
 If you do not have access to such a site, we are happy to discuss alternatives.

+In addition, we ask that partners deploy a HOBO temperature logger (provided in the materials kit) for the duration of the experiment, and record environmental conditions (temperature, salinity, turbidity) every 2 weeks.

+### Materials and Supplies

+Smithsonian will provide most materials needed for the experiment.
+Partners will provide cored bricks (weights for panels), a hammer, camera, salinity probe/YSI, and weighing scale.
+Optional components include (1) a short-term predation assay, (2) observations of predator activity, and (3) presevation of the final community for metabracoding.
+Requirements for these components are descrive=bed in the downloadable protocol documents.

 ## Data collection

-Most data will be collected as photographs of the panels, which can be uploaded to a Smithsonian DropBox every 2 weeks; the panel photos will be analysed for community composition centrally at the Smithsonian.
-In addition, we ask that partners deploy a HOBO temperature logger (provided in the materials kit) for the duration of the experiment, and record environmental conditions (temperature, salinity, turbidity) every 2 weeks.
-At the end of the experiment, partners will conduct a short-term predation assay and collect observations on predators visiting the units.
-We also expect to provide materials to preserve the panel communities at end of the experiment for DNA meta-barcoding.
+Fouling community development will be scored by photographing the panels every 2 weeks.
+Panle photos will then be uploaded to a Smithsonian dropbox account and analysed for community composition centrally at the Smithsonian.

 See the detailed protocol document linked at the top of this page.